 Identity theft is a crime everyone has heard of, but few people know that the activities commonly called by that name include a wide array of offenses.
 One of the most commonly charged forms of identify theft is false impersonation.
-If you have been accused of this crime or any other form of identity theft, call a Del Mar defense lawyer as soon as possible.
+If you have been accused of this crime or any other form of identity theft, call a San Diego false impersonation attorney as soon as possible.

 What is False Impersonation in California?

 On its face, false impersonation seems fairly straight forward and you’d be right if you assumed it involves pretending to be someone else.
 But the crime itself is not so simple.
 In fact, in order to be guilty, you must do something that will either benefit you in some way or could cause the person you are impersonating to be sued, face criminal charges or owe money.
 In other words, by impersonating the other party, you’re either helping yourself by using their name and/or likeness or hurting them by doing so.

 For example, if you are arrested for drunk driving and give the police someone else’s driver’s license and personal information so that person is charged with a DUI rather than you, you have committed false impersonation.
 Alternatively, if you claim to be a famous celebrity that people say you resemble in order to get free meals or hotel stays in exchange for a mention on Instagram, you would be guilty.
 On the other hand, if you go to a party and feel uncomfortable because you don’t know anyone, so you pretend to be your outgoing college roommate to feel more comfortable, you haven’t done anything wrong from a legal perspective.

 As you might imagine, the most common case of false identity is using someone else’s credit or debit card to make purchases.
 The credit card companies cover most fraudulent purchases so stores and restaurants have little incentive to adequately check identities.